raspberrypilearning/electricity-generation/en/step_2.md

 --- /task ---

-To create the interactive label for the non-renewable resource, change the colour in the **Pointer** sprite.
+Next, create the interactive label for the non-renewable resource by changing the colour in the **Pointer** sprite.

 --- task ---